About the project

 Our proposals

 The way we generate electricity in the UK is changing rapidly, as we transition to more secure, cleaner, home-grown energy from more affordable sources.
 Several new projects have been brought forward by customers near Middleton, which require a connection to our network.
-As we’re legally obligated to fulfil any connection requests, we’re proposing to extend our existing Middleton substation to help meet demand in the area.
+As we’re legally obligated to fulfil any connection requests, we’re extending our existing Middleton substation to help meet demand in the area.

-Our final proposals included design changes that will reduce the environmental impact of the extended substation by using improved equipment at the substation.
+Our final plans include design changes that will reduce the environmental impact of the extended substation by using improved equipment at the substation.

-Rather than extending the existing gas insulated switchgear building (GIS), we are proposing:
+Rather than extending the existing gas insulated switchgear building (GIS), we will be:

-• a new standalone GIS building 10 metres (m) to the west of the existing GIS hall, slightly larger than originally proposed (46.2m x 20.2m)
+• constructing a new standalone GIS building 10 metres (m) to the west of the existing GIS hall, slightly larger than originally proposed (46.2m x 20.2m) and installing new electricity transmission equipment

-We are proposing that the GIS hall, which would be 2.2 m taller than the existing building, would be built using the same material as the existing hall, to minimise its visual impact.
+The GIS Hall will be 2.2 m taller than the existing building and would be built using the same material as the existing hall, to minimise its visual impact.
 Existing landscaping around the site boundary will also continue to provide visual screening.

 Contact us